Dragon Colors

-The Symbolism of the Color White
+Symbolism of the Color White

-There are two opposing aspects of this color's symbolism.
-White that is seen as a color, such as the color of paleness or the color of the moon, is linked with death.4 Ghosts, phantoms, and white ladies all are commonly described as white or semitransparent white, despite being evil forces from beyond the grave.4 White that is seen as bright white, the white of light and of the sun, symbolizes the sun and GOD.4 This is a solar, as opposed to lunar, color, and the solar color joins with the symbolism of white as purity and innocence.4
+Meanwhile, white that is seen as the blend of the color spectrum, the white of light and of the sun, symbolizes the sun and deities.
+[4] This is a solar, as opposed to lunar, color, and the solar color joins with the symbolism of white as purity and innocence.
+[4]

-In parts of the West, white symbolizes purity and innocence, which is why it is the color traditionally worn for baptismal robes and wedding gowns.2 Blinding whiteness is attributed as the color of the angels,6 and many people who work in health (nurses, doctors, nurse practitioners, etc.) wear white coats as a sign of their work.6
+In some parts of the Arab world, white is considered lucky.
+[2] In parts of the West, white symbolizes purity and innocence, which is why it is the color traditionally worn for baptismal robes and wedding gowns.
+[2] Blinding whiteness is attributed as the color of the angels, [6] and many people who work in health (nurses, doctors, nurse practitioners, etc.) wear white coats as a sign of their work.
+[6]

 Summary of Symbolism of the Color White